 It is an application, specifically, a Content Management System.
-It very easy to deploy with the script icms.py (we will see it later).
+It is very easy to deploy with the icms scripts (we will see them later).

-It is very simple too; its funcitonal scope, what it is able to do out-of-thebox, is quite narrow.
-But, don't underestimate its power, what you see is only the point of an iceberg.
+And it is very simple too; its functional scope, what it is able to do out-ofthe-box, is quite narrow.
+But, don't underestimate its power, what you see is only the tip of an iceberg.